 If comfort, feel and protection are top of your list, then look no further than the Rev’it Dirt 3.
 Featuring top quality protection in the form of drum-dried goats leather which is tough yet supple, TPR hard-shell knuckle, palm-slider and finger knuckle armour.
+They’re not waterproof but they are vented and lightweight meainng they will dry out quickly after a downpour.
 They’re also touchscreen sensitive, meaning you don’t have to take them off when you’re checking your sat nav.
 Plus, they have a great adventure-tough look.

 First and foremost, we’re not going to deny this is a great-looking adventure glove.
 However, it’s backed up with a proper spec too.
-Made from leather and mesh, reinforced with suede inserts for added comfort and flexibility.
-There’s a hard-knuckle protector, and a finger-bridge to prevent your little finger separating on impact.
+Made from kangaroo leather and mesh reinforced for improved feel.
+There’s a hard-knuckle protector and EVA foam padding elsewhere.
+It uses Drystar which is Alpinestars’ version of Gore-Tex for waterproofing and breathability.
 They feature great details; they’re touch-screen ready and the narrow cuff makes them easy to stuff into your jacket sleeves.

 You don’t need to spend more than £50 on a pair of adventure motorcycle gloves; there are lots of decent sets for those on a budget.

-This pair of MX Air gloves from Spada cost just £34.99 and represent great value for money.
+This pair of Chase gloves from Spada cost just £29.99 and represent great value for money.